 We currently have no products that are approved for commercial sale and may never be able to develop marketable products.
-We expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to the advancement of relugolix and MVT-602.
+We expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to the advancement of relugolix and MVT-602 through clinical trials.
 Accordingly, our business currently depends heavily on the successful development, regulatory approval and commercialization of these product candidates.
 We cannot be certain that relugolix for either of our target women's health indications or for advanced prostate cancer or MVT-602 will receive regulatory approval or be successfully commercialized even if we receive regulatory approval.
 The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of products are and will remain subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries that each have differing regulations.
-We are not permitted to market relugolix or MVT-602 in the United States until we receive approval of an NDA, for each, or in any foreign country until they receive the requisite approvals from the appropriate authority in such country.
+We are not permitted to market relugolix or MVT-602 in the United States until we receive approval of New Drug Applications, or NDAs, or in any foreign country until we receive the requisite approvals from the appropriate authorities in such countries for marketing authorization.
 We have not submitted an NDA to the FDA, or any comparable application to any other regulatory authority and do not expect to be in a position to do so for the foreseeable future.